 The white sucker population has been significantly reduced since control efforts were initiated in 1984 (Figure 1; Table 3).
 Chemical rehabilitation was attempted in 1983 however white suckers quickly re-populated the lake from upstream sources in Beaver Creek.
 In 1989, a manual removal program was initiated.
-In 1992 and 1995 smallmouth bass and walleye were introduced to help control YOY and adult white sucker populations.
-From 1989 to 2020, 151,184 white suckers have been removed using trap and gill nets (Table 5).
-Overall the average size of white suckers has remained high (\bar{x} TL=12.0 inches; Table 3), indicating that control efforts reduced spawning adult abundance.
+From 1989 to 2021, 151,422 white suckers have been removed using trap and gill nets (Table 5).

 In 2016, white sucker relative abundance increased by 38% to 53 white sucker/net (Table 3).
 White suckers accounted for 80% of the total catch during fall surveys and densities have increased since 2011 (Table 3).
-Results from 2017-2020 show the white sucker population continues to increase (> 60 white sucker/net; Table 3).
-Removal efforts may have been able to slightly reduce the adult population of suckers from 2016-2020; however, in recent years (2008-2012), when significant declines in white sucker relative abundance occurred (Table 3), significant outflows from Bearpaw Lake were recorded.
-It appears entrainment of suckers during high water events may have a greater influence on white sucker abundance than manual removal efforts.
+Results from 2017-2021 show the white sucker population continues to increase (> 60 white sucker/net; Table 3).
+Removal efforts may have been able to slightly reduce the adult population of suckers from 2016-2021; however, in recent years (2008-2012), when significant declines in white sucker relative abundance occurred (Table 3), significant outflows from Bearpaw Lake were recorded.
+It appears flushing of suckers during high water events may have a greater influence on white sucker abundance than manual removal efforts.
 No significant water events have occurred on Bearpaw Lake since 2013.